openmultiplayer/web/docs/scripting/resources/paintjobs.md

 ---
 title: Paintjobs
-description: Paint Jobs that can be applied on specific vehicles
+description: Paint Jobs that can be applied on specific vehicles.
 ---

 :::info